mjackson/firework/README.md

 jobs.push().setWithPriority({ less: 'important' }, 100);
 ```

 Firework also provides an API for creating jobs from within your server process.
-A `Firework.Queue` (see **Processing Jobs** below) has a `push` method for this purpose.
+A `Firework.Queue` (see [below](https://github.com/mjackson/firework#processing-jobs)) has a `push` method for this purpose.

 ```js
 var queue = require('firework').createQueue('https://my-firebase.firebaseio.com/myQueue');